Do Chromebooks have hard drives?

 Does saving stuff work exactly the same as a regular hard drive (from the user’s perspective)?

 Desktops, on the other hand, generally have much larger SSDs.
-If you need more space to save your stuff, you have workarounds that are easily affordable.
 Flash storage is already used in smartphones, which is a reason why they’re generally much faster than desktops or laptops.
-It only makes sense that manufactures started using this technology in computers.
+It only makes sense that manufacturers started using this technology in computers.

 Is this good or bad?
 There are pros and cons.
 But does it improve user experience?
 Most definitely.
 I think this is the right move for computers (and Chromebooks) to be making.